It is a professional tennis player’s worst nightmare. To be told at the peak of your career you have a debilitating illness.

 Golovin played her last match in 2008 but she was back on the tennis scene in 2009.
 She commentated for French TV at the French Open at Roland Garros, and she also appeared in Sports Illustrated magazine alongside Daniela Hantuchova and Maria Kirilenko in a pictorial entitled “Volley of the Dolls”.

 Before she retired in 2008 at a ceremony in Paris in May 2007 she was named Promoter of Gender Equality as per the partnership between the WTA Tour and UNESCO which aims to promote women’s leadership and gender in all spheres of society.

-When he is playing she has her Yorkshire Terrier Belle, Labrador Missie and Persian cat Cherie to keep her company.
+When he is playing she has her Yorkshire Terrier Belle, Labrador Missie, and Persian cat Cherie to keep her company.

 Tatiana Golovin does not know if she will ever be able to play tennis competitively again.
-The disease can come and go, with long periods when sufferers feel normal, but she would always have the worry that her back would seize up completely during an important match.
+The disease can come and go, with long periods when sufferers feel normal, but she would always worry that her back would seize up completely during an important match.